Advancing Healthcare Together – The Future of Healthcare is in Topeka Kansas

 Our Place.
 St. Francis Campus is proud to be a part of a long legacy of high-quality, compassionate care.
 For more than 100 years, the hospital has combined compassionate care with lifesaving technological advancements to our patients and the communities served.
 Today, the hospital has 378 licensed beds, a history of technological advancements, and a generous and supportive community.

-Now that you have read about what you will be doing, it is time to apply and make a difference in the lives of our patients.
+Now that you have read about what you will be doing and have the experience we seek, it is time to apply and make a difference in the lives of our patients.

 The St. Francis Campus is fully accredited by the joint Commission.
 We also have the following notable accreditations and certifications: